• External link opens in new tab or window715-466-4525

 Town Board Meeting

-5. Approval of the previous minutes as posted on our web site.
-Motion made by Sue Kowarsch and seconded by Steve Loiselle to approve the posted minutes with the correction of cost for truck exhaust repair in #8 a to $6,000.
-Motion Passed
+5. Approval of the previous minutes as posted on our website.
+Motion made by Sue Kowarsch and seconded by Brian Berg to approve the posted minutes.

-Motion made by Sue Kowarsch and seconded by Steve Loiselle to approve the Treasurer’s Report.
 Motion passed

+Motion made by Brian Berg and seconded by Sue Kowarsch to approve.
+Motion passed.

 7. Chairman’s Report: